tejaspradhan/Deep-Learning-For-Computer-Vision/README.md

 ## Datasets :
 - MNIST (Modified National Institute of Standards and Technology) Dataset for Handwritten Digit Recognition
-- Fashion MNIST Dataset for classifying clothing images
+- Fashion MNIST Dataset for classifying clothing image
+- Horse or Human Dataset by Laurence Moroney